 The Finnish Institute of Technology (FITech) was founded in 2017 by seven Finnish universities of technology, Technology Industries of Finland (Teknologiateollisuus) and the Academic Engineers and Architects in Finland TEK.
-The founding mission of FITech was to increase cooperation in the field of engineering to improve the development of Finnish innovation capacity and to respond to competence demands arising in the field of engineering.
+The founding mission of FITech is to contribute to the development of Finnish innovation capacity and to respond to competence demands arising in the field of engineering.

-Initially the FITech network was solely focused on serving the competence demands of industrial companies in southwestern Finland, many of which are growing rapidly and have an increasing demand of competent engineers.
-The FITech Turku project was founded in Autumn 2017 to help in responding to this demand.
-In 2019 the FITech network is engaging in a new project with the aim of supplementing the education of thousands of Finnish professionals in the field of ICT, responding to the current shortage of professionals in the field.
+Initially the FITech network was solely focused on serving the competence demands of industrial companies in southwestern Finland, many of which are growing rapidly and have an increasing need to recruit competent engineers.
+The FITech Turku project was founded in autumn 2017 to help in responding to this demand.
+In 2019, FITech operations have expanded from degree eduation to adult eduation, the aim being to supplement the competences of thousands of Finnish professionals in the frowing fields of ICT and energy engineering.

-The FITech Board is responsible for directing network operations.
-The board has the authority to decide to found new FITech projects as well as nominating executive groups for projects.
+The FITech Board is responsible for strategic decision-making in the network.
+The board has the authority to found new FITech projects as well as nominate executive groups for projects.
 The board consists of representatives of founding partners, and is currently composed of:

 - Eero Eloranta, chair (Aalto University)